When a consumer proposal or a bankruptcy has been declared the credit bureau is notified.

 A consumer proposal, on the other hand, remains registered on your record for only 3 years after having paid off your proposal in full.

-You’ll be required to take mandatory counselling sessions to learn how to begin rebuilding your credit.
+You’ll be required to take mandatory counseling sessions to learn how to begin rebuilding your credit.
 It will take some time to rebuild your credit rating but it can be done.
-We will help you identify the things you can do to re-establish your credit rating faster.
+We will help you identify the what you can do to re-establish your credit rating faster.

 The credit rating you’ll receive with a bankruptcy is R9, (bad debt), while a consumer proposal is rated higher as an R7.
 When you make a consumer proposal, you set up an arrangement to make regular payments to settle your debts.